PRIVACY POLICY

 Introduction and general information on data processing

 The protection of your personal data is extremely important to us.
-Therefore, we treat your personal data confidentially and comply with the legal provisions on data protection, and in particular the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
-This data protection declaration is intended to inform you about the nature, scope and purpose of the collection and use of personal data by the above-mentioned company.
+Therefore, we treat your personal data confidentially and comply with the legal provisions on data protection, and here specifically the European Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
+This privacy policy is intended to inform you about the nature, scope and purpose of the collection and use of personal data by us as the aforementioned controller.

-We distinguish between various forms of data protection notices, which differ in content according to the respective group of addressees.
-Below you will find the data protection information according to Art.
-13 of the GDPR directed at our business partners (customers, interested parties and suppliers) and visitors to our website (A., B.).
-The further explanations (C. to H.) apply to our business partners as well as to our website visitors.
+We distinguish between various forms of data protection notices, which differ in content according to the respective group of addressees to whom they are directed.
+Below you will find the data protection notices pursuant to Art.
+13 GDPR, which are addressed to our business partners (customers, interested parties and suppliers) as well as visitors to our website (A., B.).
+The further statements (C. to H.) apply to both our business partners and our website visitors.

 1. Scope of the processing of personal data

-As a matter of principle, we only collect data whose processing is either required by law, contractually agreed, necessary for the conclusion and performance of the contract or voluntarily provided to us by expressed consent.
+As a matter of principle, we only collect data whose processing is either required by law, contractually agreed, necessary for the conclusion and performance of a contract, or voluntarily provided to us on the basis of consent.

 2. Legal bases for the processing of personal data

 We process the personal data provided to us in accordance with Art.
 6 para.
-1 b of the GDPR for the purpose of fulfilling the contract.
-This includes, in particular, the use of data during the process of contract initiation as well as customer care.
+1 lit. b GDPR for the purpose of fulfilling the contract.
+This includes in particular the use for contract initiation as well as for subsequent contract or customer support.

-We only base the processing of your personal data on consent in accordance with Art.
+We only base the processing of your personal data on consent pursuant to Art.
 6 para.
-1 a GDPR, if processing is not already justified on other legal grounds.
+1 lit. a GDPR if processing is not already justified on other legal grounds.

-We request consent if we provide information about the company’s own products, services and events and if it is not possible to process the data in question in order to protect legitimate interests (see also below).
+We request consent if we wish to provide information about the company’s own products and services as well as events and if corresponding data processing is not possible to protect legitimate interests (see also below).

-We also request your consent if we offer you to take part in a survey.
+We also ask for your consent if we ever ask you to participate in a survey.

 c.
 Data processing for the protection of legitimate interests

 We only process personal data in accordance with Art.
 6 para.
-1 f of the GDPR for the protection of legitimate interests if the further requirements of Art.
+1 lit. f GDPR for the protection of legitimate interests if the further requirements of Art.
 6 para.
-1 f of the GDPR are applicable, i.e. if our interests in the data processing or the interests of a third party in an individual case outweigh your interests or fundamental rights and freedoms.
+1 lit. f GDPR are met, i.e. if our interests in the data processing or the interests of a third party outweigh your interests or fundamental rights and freedoms in the individual case.

 On the basis of Art.
 6 para.
-1 f of the GDPR we process your data – as far as necessary and permissible – to check whether we want or rather are allowed to accept an order.
+1 lit. f GDPR, we process your data – as far as necessary and permissible – in order to check whether we want to or may accept an order.

-Furthermore, we use your personal data if and insofar as this is necessary to protect our legitimate legal interests, e.g. to protect the rights of third parties or for the defense and enforcement of claims.
-Also in this respect, the data processing is based on Art.
+Furthermore, we use your personal data if and to the extent necessary to protect our legitimate legal interests, for example, to defend and enforce claims.
+In this respect, the data processing is also based on Art.
 6 para.
-1 f of the GDPR.
+1 lit. f GDPR.

 d.
 Data processing for compliance with legal obligations

-If and insofar as necessary, we process your data in order to comply with any statutory documentation obligations, e.g. vis-à-vis tax- and supervisory authorities.
-The data processing is based on Art.
+Furthermore, we process your data pursuant to Art.
 6 para.
-1 c of the GDPR.
-A legal obligation results in particular from Section 147 of the German Fiscal Code.
-Furthermore, we process your data in accordance with Art.
-6 para.
-1c of the GDPR for the purpose of a thorough examination of whether an order may be accepted.
-The same applies to the obligation imposed on us by law to identify our business partners and the further obligations under the provisions of the Money Laundering Act.
+1 lit. c GDPR for the purpose of a thorough examination of whether an order may be accepted.
+The same applies to the obligation imposed on us by law to identify our business partners and the further obligations under the regulations of the Money Laundering Act.

-In the event that your vital interests or those of another natural person make the processing of personal data necessary, Art.
+In the event that your vital interests or those of another natural person make it necessary to process personal data, Art.
 6 para.
-1 d of the GDPR serves as the legal basis.
+1 lit. d GDPR serves as the legal basis.

 B. Website

-As a matter of principle, we only collect personal data whose processing is either required by law, contractually agreed, necessary for the conclusion and performance of the contract or voluntarily provided to us by consent.
+As a matter of principle, we only collect personal data whose processing is either required by law, contractually agreed, necessary for the conclusion and performance of a contract, or voluntarily provided to us on the basis of consent.

-We collect, store and use personal data from you as a visitor to our website only insofar as this is necessary for the provision of a functional website and for the presentation of our content and services.
-Beyond that, the collection and use of your personal data is regularly carried out only after your consent.
-An exception is made in cases where it is not possible to obtain prior consent for factual reasons and the processing of the data is permitted by law.
+We collect, store and use personal data from you as a visitor to our website only to the extent necessary to provide a functional website and to present our content and services.
+Beyond that, the collection and use of your personal data is regularly only carried out with your consent.
+An exception applies in those cases where it is not possible to obtain prior consent for factual reasons and the processing of the data is permitted by legal regulations.

 2. Legal bases for the processing of personal data

 When processing personal data that is necessary for the performance of a contract to which you are a party, Art.
 6 para.
-1 of the GDPR serves as the legal basis.
-This also applies to processing operations that are necessary for the performance of pre-contractual measures.
+1 lit. b GDPR serves as the legal basis.
+This also applies to processing operations that are necessary for the implementation of pre-contractual measures.

 Insofar as we obtain your consent for processing operations of personal data, Art.
 6 para.
-1 a of the GDPR serves as the legal basis for the processing of personal data.
-We only base the processing of your personal data on consent in accordance with Art.
+1 lit. a GDPR serves as the legal basis for the processing of personal data.
+We only base the processing of your personal data on consent pursuant to Art.
 6 para.
-1 a GDPR, if processing is not already justified on other legal grounds.
+1 lit. a GDPR if processing is not already justified on other legal grounds.

-You can revoke your consent at any time without this affecting the lawfulness of the processing carried out so far.
+You may revoke your consent at any time without affecting the lawfulness of the processing carried out so far.

 c.
 Data processing for the protection of legitimate interests

 We only process your personal data in accordance with Art.
 6 para.
-1 f of the GDPR for the protection of legitimate interests if the further requirements of Art.
+1 lit. f GDPR to protect legitimate interests if the further requirements of Art.
 6 para.
-1 f of the GDPR are applicable, i.e. if our interests in the data processing or the interests of a third party outweigh your interests or fundamental rights and freedoms in the individual case.
+1 lit. f GDPR are met, i.e. if our interests in the data processing or the interests of a third party outweigh your interests or fundamental rights and freedoms in the individual case.

 On the basis of Art.
 6 para.
-1 f of the GDPR, we use your personal data if and insofar as this is necessary to protect our legitimate legal interests, e.g. for the defense and enforcement of claims.
-Also in this respect, the data processing is based on Art.
+1 lit. f GDPR, we use your personal data if and to the extent necessary to protect our legitimate legal interests, e.g. for the defense and enforcement of claims.
+In this respect, the data processing is also based on Art.
 6 para.
-1 f of the GDPR.
+1 lit. f GDPR.

 C. Data deletion and storage period

 Your personal data will be deleted or blocked as soon as the purpose of storage no longer applies.
-Beyond that, data may be stored if this has been provided for by the European or national legislator in Union regulations, laws or other provisions to which we as the responsible party are subject.
-Data will also be blocked or deleted if a storage period prescribed by the aforementioned standards expires unless there is a need to continue storing the data for the conclusion or fulfillment of a contract.
+In addition, storage may take place if this has been provided for by the European or national legislator in Union regulations, laws or other provisions to which we are subject as the controller.
+Data will also be blocked or deleted if a storage period prescribed by the aforementioned standards expires unless there is a need to continue storing the data for the conclusion or performance of a contract.

-To make the visit to our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
-Cookies are small text files that are automatically stored on your terminal device.
-Some of the cookies we use are deleted at the end of the browser session, i.e. after the browser is closed (so-called Session Cookies).
-Other cookies remain on your terminal device and enable us to recognize your browser on your next visit (persistent cookies).
-The storage time can be adjusted in the cookie settings of the web browser.
+In order to make the visit to our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
+Cookies are small text files that are automatically stored on your device.
+Some of the cookies we use are deleted at the end of the browser session, i.e. after closing the browser (so-called session cookies).
+Other cookies remain on your device and allow us to recognize your browser on your next visit (persistent cookies).
+The duration of storage can be found in the overview in the cookie settings of the web browser.

-In addition, we distinguish between technically necessary cookies, those that serve analysis and statistical purposes and those that serve marketing purposes.
-The latter relate to cookies that are stored to follow you with the intention of showing ads that are relevant and appealing to you and therefore more valuable to publishers and advertising third parties.
+In addition, we distinguish between technically necessary cookies, those that serve analysis and statistical purposes, and those that serve marketing purposes.
+The latter concern cookies that are stored to follow you with the intention of showing ads that are relevant and appealing to you and therefore more valuable to publishers and advertising third parties.

 When you visit our website for the first time, a GDPR-compliant notice (also called cookie notice, cookie banner or cookie consent banner) appears and you can select which cookies are stored.
-You can also set your browser in such a way that you are informed about the setting of cookies and decide individually about their acceptance or exclude the acceptance of cookies for certain cases or in general.
+You can also set your browser to inform you about the setting of cookies and decide individually whether to accept them or to exclude the acceptance of cookies for certain cases or in general.
 Each browser differs in the way it manages cookie settings.
 This is described in the help menu of each browser, which explains how you can change your cookie settings.

 We expressly point out that the functionality of our website may be limited if cookies are not accepted.

-Insofar as personal data are also processed through implemented cookies, which are technically necessary for the operation of our website, the processing is carried out in accordance with Art.
+If personal data is also processed through implemented cookies, which are technically necessary for the operation of our website, the processing is carried out in accordance with Art.
 6 para.
-1 f of the GDPR to protect our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design of the site visit.
+1 lit. f GDPR to protect our legitimate interests in the best possible functionality of the website as well as a customer-friendly and effective design of the site visit.

 F. Individual processing operations